 U-Endpoints can be assigned UUDEX Roles (U-Roles) that can be used to further restrict access.
 U-Roles are assigned to individual U-Endpoints.
-For example, a U-Role of "Security Analyst" could be used to restrict which U-Endpoints can publish or subscribe security incident reports and vulnerability notifications, while a U-Role of "Transmission Planner" can be used to restrict which U-Endpoints while a U-Role of "Comparison Planner" can be used to restrict which U-Endpoints while a U-Role of "Comparison Planner" can be used to restrict which U-Endpoints can publish power system model updates.
+For example, a U-Role of "Security Analyst" could be used to restrict which U-Endpoints can publish or subscribe security incident reports and vulnerability notifications, while a U-Role of "Transmission Planner" can be used to restrict which U-Endpoints can publish power system model updates.